AVSystem/Anjay/doc/sphinx/source/Migrating/MigratingFromAnjay225.rst

 Changes in avs_commons
 ----------------------

-``avs_commons`` 4.1 contains a number of breaking changes compared to version 4.0 used by Anjay 2.2.
+``avs_commons`` 4.1 and later contain a number of breaking changes compared to version 4.0 used by Anjay 2.2.
 If you are using any of the ``avs_commons`` APIs directly (which is especially likely for e.g. the logging API and querying sockets in the event loop), you will need to adjust your code.

 avs_commons header rename
 ^^^^^^^^^^^^^^^^^^^^^^^^^